Is ITIL 4 Foundation hard?

 Recommended mock exam approach and why it matters

-Take 1 timed mock exam early to identify which concepts and terms are unclear.
+Take 1 timed mock exam early to identify which concepts, practices, and terms are unclear.

 After each mock, review every incorrect and guessed item and write a short rule for what would make the correct option true.